 Not leaving of your left hand /

 A live band played in the forward section of the club, accompanied by two turntables and a mic.
 Mahogany wooden posts framed the sound box.
 The percussion printed the math; fractal symmetry inflated the melody.
-The candy coated shine of the brass bounced on it, pushing the placid surface into ripples.
-The DJ filled in the amplitude of the echoes.
+The candy coated shine of the brass bounced on the melody, pushing the placid surface into ripples.
+While, the DJ spun the one’s and two’s filling the amplitude of the echoes.

 The singer, out front, wore a yellow rose in her hair.
 The caramel brush of her skin played with the mustard sway of the lines of her dress.
 Snapping her fingers.
-Salty and sweet, the jazz in her vocals twanged bluesy; Burning the edges of the midtempo composition with a tinged heart, smoky and ethereal.
+Salty and sweet, the jazz in her vocals twanged bluesy; burning the edges of the mid-tempo composition with a tinged heart, smoky and ethereal in volume.

-Her thoughts were interruped by the server’s inquiry; A soft push of words coming from her side.
+Her thoughts were interrupted by the server’s inquiry with a soft push of words coming from her side.
 “Excuse me.
 Would you like to order something to drink?”